-Mail checks to: Georgia Institute of Technology , Office of Scholarships and Financial Aid Attn: Outside Scholarships, 225 North Avenue, NW; Atlanta, GA 30332-0460
+Mail checks to:

+Attn: Outside Scholarships, 225 North Avenue, NW: Atlanta, GA 30332-0460

 If possible, time scholarship checks to arrive prior to published Final Payment deadlines.

 Refunds

 - Refunds and overpayments are electronically disbursed by direct deposit to the student's checking or savings account. - Failure to provide direct deposit information may result in delays of receiving refunds since a check will be mailed instead.
 Register for direct deposit by following the instructions here: bursar.gatech.edu/content/direct-deposit.